 Title IX Coordinator

-Laura Cutway, Georgetown's Title IX Coordinator, can assist both the Respondent and Complainant in coordinating protective measures and other timely services, provide information about available resources, and explain the University policies on sexual misconduct and the University's complaint process.
+Samantha Berner, Georgetown's Interim Title IX Coordinator, can assist both the Respondent and Complainant in coordinating protective measures and other timely services, provide information about available resources, and explain the University policies on sexual misconduct and the University's complaint process.

 Office of Institutional Diversity, Equity, and Affirmative Action